-Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance ral Action: offer/application al award t-award 3.
-Report Type: a. initial filing b. material change For Material Change Only: year quarter date of last report 4.
-Name and Address of Reporting Prime Subawardee Tier, Housing Authority of the City of 1124 South IH-35 Austin, TX 78704 Congressional District, if known 5.
-If Reporting Entity in No. 4 is a Subawardee, Enter Name and Address of Prime: N/A Congressional District, if known: 7.
-Federal Program Name/Description: 2017 Capital Fund Program CFDA Number, if applicable: Ederal Department/Agency: U.S. Department of Housing and Urban Development Rederal Action Number, if known: TX59-P001-50117 9.
-Award Amour \$ nt, if known: 10. a.
-Name and Address of Lobbying Registrant (if individual, last name, first name, MI): N/A b.
+b a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance b. inition ral Action: offer/application al award t-award 3.
+Report Type: a a. initial filing b. material change For Material Change Only: year quarter date of last report 4.
+Name and Address of Reporting Prime Subawardee Tier, Housing Authority of the City of 1124 South IH-35 Austin, TX 78704 Congressional District, if known: 5.
+If Reporting Entity in No. 4 is a Subawardee, Enter Name and Address of Prime: N/A Congressional District, if known: 6.
+Federal Department/Agency: U.S. Department of Housing and Urba 7.
+Federal Program Name/Description: 2017 Capital Fund Program Do reiopinen 2.20% CASSINGS if applicable: 8.
+Federal Action Number, if known TX59-P001-50117 9.
+Award Amount, if known: 10. a.
+Name and Address of Lobbyi (if individual, last name, first na N/A b.
 Individuals Performing Services (including address if different from No. 10a) (last name, first name, MI): N/A 11.
-Information respected through this form is authorized by life 31 U.S.C. section 1352.
-This disclosure of tabbying activities is a mass-risk representation of fact upon which retained was placed by the librishave when this transaction was made or entered into.
-This disclosure is required pursuant to 31 U.S.C.
-1352.
-This information will be available for public inspection.
-Any person who fails to the required disclosure shall be subject to a chill penalty of not less than \$10,000 and not more than \$10,000 for each such failure.
-Signature: Print Name: Michael G. Gerber Title; President & CEO Telephone No.: 512-477-4488 Date: 12/15/2016 Federal Use Only: A construction of the cons Authorized for Local Reproduction Standard Form LLL (Rev. 7-97)
+Information requested through this form is authorized 1352.
+This disclosure of lobbying activities is a mase upon which reliance was placed by the tier above when or entered into.
+This disclosure is required pursuant information will be available for public inspection.
+Any required disclosure shall be subject to a civil penalty of not more than \$100,000 for each such failure.
+Signature: Print Name: Michael G. Gerber Title: President & CEO Telephone No.: 512-477-4488 Date: 12/15/2016 Federal Use Only: Authorized for Local Reproduction Standard Form LLL (Rev. 7-97)